felagund1789/movie-database/README.md

 ### 📱 Responsive Design

-This webapp is built using responsive design in mind, and by default it will adjust its content depnending on the screen size of the medium (e.g. phone/computer).
+This webapp is built using responsive design in mind, and by default it will adjust its content depending on the screen size of the medium (e.g. phone/computer).
 More info about color preference web API's can be found here: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design).
 <div style="text-align: center;">
   <table style="border: 0px;">
     <tr>